-Standard deviation is an incredibly important indicator of health in diabetics, but what is standard deviation (SD)?
+Standard deviation (SD) is an incredibly important indicator of health, but what is it?

 SD is the variability of blood sugar values from the mean.
 Simpler yet, it measures the fluctuation of blood sugars.
 The smaller the value, the healthier.
 If SD is high, it’s not great for health, and you probably feel it too – imagine roller coaster blood sugars.
 Whereas with a low SD, your blood sugar isn’t changing much throughout the day, which feels great!